1. Purpose of policy

 5. Making a disclosure

-Staff seeking information about making a public interest disclosure may contact Human Resources for confidential information and advice.
+Staff seeking information about making a public interest disclosure may contact People and Culture for confidential information and advice.
 Staff may also contact:

-- The Vice-Chancellor and President, in the case of a disclosure about the Director, Human Resources;
+- The Vice-Chancellor and President, in the case of a disclosure about the Director, People and Culture;

 - The Crime and Corruptions Commission’s Complaints Services in relation to corrupt conduct; or